Melinda Mechur Karp, Founder and Principal

 Melinda is regularly asked to write, speak, and comment on education reform at professional meetings, in the media, and in academic forums.
 She has partnered with foundations to develop grant-making strategies, and state leaders on policy recommendations.
 She has worked with individual colleges and reform-oriented learning communities across the country to apply research findings to transformational reform processes.

 Melinda holds a BS in human development and family studies from Cornell University; an MA in sociology and education from Teachers College, Columbia University; and a PhD in sociology and education from Columbia University.
-She has served on the board of the Brooklyn Kindergarten Society since 2009, and currently chairs its governance committee.
+Melinda served on the board of the Brooklyn Kindergarten Society from 2009 through 2018, and is a current member of the Breakthrough Kent Denver advisory board.